unraid/docs/docs/unraid-os/manual/troubleshooting.md

   the flash drive (and let it repair any corruption it finds).
-If the flash drive cannot be read then this indicates the flash drive had probably failed and you need to follow the procedure for transferring your settings and to a new flash drive.
+If the flash drive cannot be read then this indicates the flash drive had probably failed and you need to follow the procedure for transferring your settings to a new flash drive.
 - (optional) Make a backup of the flash drive.
 Although not strictly necessary at this point it is always a good idea to have an up-to-date backup of the flash drive.
 All your settings are in the